1965 in the Vietnam War: February

 As bombing of North Vietnam continued, the People's Republic of China issued a statement that "We warn U.S. imperialism: You are overreaching yourselves in trying to extend the war with your small forces in Indochina, Southeast Asia, and the Far East.
 To be frank, we are waiting for you in battle array."
 On the same day, U.S. National Security Adviser McGeorge Bundy told Senator Mike Mansfield that the Johnson administration "was willing to run the risk of a war with China" if an invasion of North Vietnam was deemed necessary.

 The U.S. Embassy in Moscow was attacked by a mob of about 3,000 Asian and Russian students who were protesting against the American bombing of North Vietnam.
 Two reporters, Adam Clymer of the Baltimore Sun and Bernard Ullman of the Agence-France news agency, were injured, and more than 200 windows in the building were shattered before Moscow police intervened.

-The first twenty of 1,819 wives and children of South Vietnam-based American civilian and military personnel departed that nation, by order of President Johnson.
-The rest, including the dependents of Ambassador Taylor and General Westmoreland, departed over the next 15 days.
+The first twenty of 1,819 wives and children of South Vietnam-based American civilian and military personnel departed that nation, by order of Johnson.
+The rest, including the dependents of Taylor and Westmoreland, departed over the next 15 days.

+The VC used loudspeakers to call for the surrender of a Regional Forces company bivouac.
+The South Vietnamese agreed to surrender then opened fire on the VC as they approached.
+The VC then hit the camp with 60mm mortars as their infantry charged across an open field, penetrating the perimeter.
+The company commander called in artillery and air support to help repulse the attack.
+US advisers reported that small-arms fire accounted for most of the 85 dead the VC left behind.
+ARVN losses were lost two dead and 14 wounded.